 What You Need to Know about Overdrafts and Overdraft Fees

 An overdraft occurs when the ledger balance of your account is not sufficient to cover a transaction, but we pay or cover the transaction anyway.
 We can cover your overdrafts in two different ways:

 - We have standard overdraft practices that come with your account.

-- We also offer overdraft protection plans, such as a link to a secondary UCB account or to an overdraft line of credit, which may be less expensive than our standard overdraft practice.
-To learn more, ask us about these plans.
+- We also offer overdraft programs, such as a link to a secondary UCB account or to an overdraft line of credit, which may be less expensive than our standard overdraft practice.
+To learn more, ask us about these programs.